ydaniv/django-rest-assured/docs/source/tutorial.rst

 Running our tests now will fail, since all responses will return with a 401 status.
 Which is great.

-Let's also assume you we followed the example in Django REST Framework's docs and created a signal receiver that creates a Token instance for every newly created user.
+Let's also assume we followed the example in Django REST Framework's docs and created a signal receiver that creates a Token instance for every newly created user.

 For simplicity, also, let's assume that that ``User`` factory resides in the previous ``factories.py``